dmitrip/PML/README.md

 ```python
 PML_approx = PML_distribution_approximate(empirical_distribution)
 ```
-It's possible that the output `PML_approx` has sum less than 1 (for example, if each symbol occurs once, so `empirical_distribution` is a vector of ones).
-The missing probability mass is the "continuous part" [Orlitsky, Santhanam, Viswanathan, Zhang, 2004], distributed over infinitely many symbols, and `PML_approx` is the "discrete part."
+For some inputs, the output `PML_approx` has sum less than 1 (for example, if each symbol occurs once, so `empirical_distribution` is a vector of ones).
+The missing probability mass is the "continuous part," distributed over infinitely many unobserved symbols, and `PML_approx` is the "discrete part."

 When the support set size is assumed to be integer `K` (must be at least as large as the number of positive entries in `empirical_distribution`):
 ```python